COSC3020/parallel-mergesort-nataliesleight/README.md

 ### Sources

-I references this link for my mergesort implementation: https://www.geeksforgeeks.org/merge-sort/#
+I referenced this link for my mergesort implementation: https://www.geeksforgeeks.org/merge-sort/#

-I received help from Lars Kothoff.
+I received help from Lars Kothoff and the TA.

 I heavily referenced the Map Reduce code provided in the slide notes.